 Free resources you can download and print off and display.
 You can use these to encourage your community group members and other residents in your area to recycle more.

-We lend out litter pickers and can provide large collection bags for your litter picking event.
+We can arrange for you to borrow some litter pickers from our partner Suez and can provide large bags for your litter picking event.

 Please contact your council directly to arrange the disposal of your bags of litter.